-In Kafka’s novel, The Metamorphosis, the principal character, Gregor Samsa, seemed improbable as someone with whom I might identify.
-He was a traveling salesman in early 20th century Austria who awoke one morning to find himself transformed in his bed into a gigantic insect-like creature—a cockroach, perhaps.
+In Kafka’s novel, The Metamorphosis (1946), the principal character, Gregor Samsa, seemed improbable as someone with whom I might identify.
+He was a traveling salesman in early 20th-century Austria who awoke one morning to find himself transformed in his bed into a gigantic insect-like creature—a cockroach, perhaps.
 The plight of the hapless character, turned into a flailing bug through no fault of his own, completely powerless in the hands of others, bears resemblance to the powerlessness we each experience in various subservient capacities in life as children, students, or employees.
 The derived semantic relations among the characteristics of the ill-fated insect, and other linkages of familiar features of Gregor's life story to those of many other readers makes Gregor's story part of each of our own stories.
 Many of us shared Gregor's feeling of thrashing impotence.